britram/rains-prototype/draft-trammell-rains-protocol.md

 # Acknowledgments

-Thanks to Daniele Asoni, Laurent Chuat, Ted Hardie, Joe Hildebrand, Steve Matsumoto, Adrian Perrig, Raphael Reischuk, Stephen Shirley, Andrew Sullivan, and Suzanne Woolf for the discussions leading to the design of this protocol.
+Thanks to Daniele Asoni, Laurent Chuat, Ted Hardie, Joe Hildebrand, Tobias Klausmann, Steve Matsumoto, Adrian Perrig, Raphael Reischuk, Stephen Shirley, Andrew Sullivan, and Suzanne Woolf for the discussions leading to the design of this protocol.

 --- back